codebanesr/llms-client/README.md

 - `author`: The author of the package.
 - `module`: The entry point for the package's ES module version.

+## Contribution

+Please follow the [Contribution Guide](CONTRIBUTING.md) for detailed instructions on how to contribute to this project.

 ## License

 This package is licensed under the MIT License.